Security concepts for applications and clusters in Azure Kubernetes Service (AKS)

 By default, the Kubernetes API server uses a public IP address and with fully qualified domain name (FQDN).
 You can control access to the API server using Kubernetes role-based access controls and Azure Active Directory.
 For more information, see Azure AD integration with AKS.

 AKS nodes are Azure virtual machines that you manage and maintain.
-The nodes run an optimized Ubuntu Linux distribution using the Moby container runtime.
+Linux nodes run an optimized Ubuntu distribution using the Moby container runtime.
+Windows Server nodes (currently in preview in AKS) run an optimized Windows Server 2019 release and also use the Moby container runtime.
 When an AKS cluster is created or scaled up, the nodes are automatically deployed with the latest OS security updates and configurations.

-The Azure platform automatically applies OS security patches to the nodes on a nightly basis.
-If an OS security update requires a host reboot, that reboot is not automatically performed.
-You can manually reboot the nodes, or a common approach is to use Kured, an open-source reboot daemon for Kubernetes.
+The Azure platform automatically applies OS security patches to Linux nodes on a nightly basis.
+If a Linux OS security update requires a host reboot, that reboot is not automatically performed.
+You can manually reboot the Linux nodes, or a common approach is to use Kured, an open-source reboot daemon for Kubernetes.
 Kured runs as a DaemonSet and monitors each node for the presence of a file indicating that a reboot is required.
 Reboots are managed across the cluster using the same cordon and drain process as a cluster upgrade.

 Nodes are deployed into a private virtual network subnet, with no public IP addresses assigned.
 For troubleshooting and management purposes, SSH is enabled by default.
 This SSH access is only available using the internal IP address.